roblav96/ios-runtime-docs/types/C-Pointers.md

 ```

 ### `UIView`
-Pointers are a powerful instrument and must be use cautiously.
+Pointers are a powerful instrument and should be used cautiously.
 For example we can do some pointer arithmetic to access the fields of an `UIView` object:

 ```objective-c
 @interface UIView {